 Your statutory rights are not affected should we take formal action.
 You may wish to consider withdrawing the complaint from the council and undertaking private legal action.
 Alternatively, you may take private action upon completion of our investigation (if appropriate).

 Trading Standards also deal with food complaints.
-The type of complaints they deal with are as follows:
+The type of complaints they deal